-Patient Delays (DARTs and DARCs)
+Patient Delays (DARCs and DARTs)

 The intent of the WTIS is to capture the wait time to access services from a patient's perspective.
-To support this measurement, the WTIS captures data elements called DARCs and DARTs to report periods of unavailability due to patient reasons.
+To support this measurement, the WTIS captures data elements called DARCs (Dates Affecting Reading to Consult) and DARTs (Dates Affecting Readiness to Treat) to report periods of unavailability due to patient reasons.
 A single waitlist entry can have a combination of multiple DARCs and DARTs depending on the scenario.
-This functionality is intended to improve the accuracy of data capture and reflect the hospital's actual wait time for services.
+This functionality is intended to improve the accuracy of data capture and reflect the patient's actual wait time for services.
+The case studies in this document illustrate the use of DARCs and DARTs.